feross/conferences/README.md

 List of conferences that I'm attending. (**BOLD** = Tentative, need to get tickets.)

-For a complete list of cool conferences, see [hacker-conferences](https://github.com/watson/hacker-conferences).

 # 2017

 Conference | Date | Location | Speaker